AllYourBot/hostedgpt/README.md

 ## Deploy the app on Render

-For the easiest way to get started, deploy a full version of HostedGPT to the hosting service, Render, for free.
+For the easiest way to get started, deploy a full version of HostedGPT to the hosting service, Render, for free (with caveats).
 This free app works for 90 days and then the database will stop working.
-You will need to upgrade to a paid version of the database which is $7 / month.
+The free service appears to not have enough memory HostedGPT, so you will probably need to upgrade to a paid version of the database, which is $7 / month.
 Alternatively, you can also run it off your local computer.
 Jump down to the [Developer Instructions](#contribute-as-a-developer) if you want to run it locally.

 1. Click Fork > Create New Fork at the top of this repository
 2. Create an account on Render.com and login.
 If you are new to Render, you may be prompted to add a credit card to your account.
 However, you will be on their free plan by default unless you choose to upgrade.